1952 Jaguar XK120 FHC LWK 707

 Some sports car owners valued quietness and refinement over an open top and a draughty hood and the XK120 sacrificed nothing in the way of comfort and equipment.
 It had a separate chassis, wood and leather appointments and framed winding windows together with a lockable, usefully-sized boot for luggage.

-In August 1952 this specially prepared car was taken to Montlhéry near Paris and was driven for seven days and seven nights at an average speed of 100.32 miles per hour, including all stops.
+From 5th to 12th August 1952 this specially prepared car was taken to Montlhéry near Paris and driven for seven days and seven nights at an average speed of 100.32 miles per hour, including all stops.
 There were four drivers: Stirling Moss, Jack Fairman, Bert Hadley and Leslie Johnson – who had conceived the record attempt following previous 1 hour and 24 record runs.

 Montlhéry’s concrete surface was rough, and the Jaguar broke a spring when it was already well into the run.
 No spare was carried on board.
 Regulations stipulated that an outside replacement would make the car ineligible for any further records beyond those already achieved before the repair.